These little folks can give you some problems to deal with, can’t they? In this post, we are going o look at the ‘my

 As long as they are staying hydrated, their appetite will return soon.
 If it’s mainly a problem with their evening meal, they could be tired and make up for the food they don’t eat at their next mealtime.

 5 Ways You Can Get Your Toddler To Eat

 Along with these 5 tips, you should always set a good example for your toddler when eating.
 For instance, if your toddler sees that you do not eat your meals, they will follow.
 If your toddler sees you always finish your meals, they will also look to finish them!
 If you ask the question: my toddler doesn’t eat, what can I do?
-Then you can follow these 5 tips…
+Then you can follow these 5 tips.

 Don Not Pressure Them To Eat

 The more you try to get your toddler to eat, the more they will refuse to do so.
 Dragging out dinner time until they have eaten one more spoonful will stress everyone out and make them dread meal times altogether.

 It may not be easy, but try to let your toddler eat what they like from their plate.
-Praise them when they eat something, and it’s more likely they will continue.
+Then, praise them when they eat something, and it’s more likely they will continue.

 If they don’t eat much, they will make up for it later on.
 Toddlers do not go hungry for too long without letting you know!